Get logs from a running or stopped container

 sudo journalctl -u docker.service -n 50Ensure the Docker daemon is running and your user has permission to access the Docker socket.

-If the container exits too quickly to debug, override the entrypoint:
+If the container exits too quickly to debug, override the entrypoint so you can poke around inside it.
+The idiomatic form is:

 Docker-in-Docker (dind) issues: When running Docker inside Docker, exit code 255 often indicates problems with the inner Docker daemon.
 Ensure proper socket mounting or use the docker:dind image with appropriate configuration.